chuckstack/nu-tutor2/readme.md

 # Nushell Tutor Generator

 The purpose of this repository is to help users create interactive Nushell tutors.
 It converts a markdown file into an interactive Nushell script.

+What is special about this concept is that a single markdown file can published to both a website (using github or `mdbook`) and a Nushell environment without repeating yourself.

 ## Why Use a Tutor

 Tutors help guide users in how to think in a given domain.
-This example shows how to think in the `nu` or Nushell domain.
+The `tutor2` example included in this repository shows how to think in the `nu` or Nushell domain.

 Command line help references (example: `ls --help`) are great to see the details of any command; however, they sometimes lack the ability to create or convey the bigger picture.
+Iterative tutors complement and support command help nicely.

 ## Example